cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## UpdateModemPool

-The method to update the modem pool.
+Updates the details of an existing modem pool.
+Fields that are omitted from the request will be left unchanged.

 ```proto
 UpdateModemPool(io.clbs.openhes.models.acquisition.SetModemPoolRequest)